 Types

-Structural Insulated Panels (SIPs): A layer of insulation sandwiched between two structural boards.
+- Structural Insulated Panels (SIPs): Insulation sandwiched between boards.

-Insulated Metal Panels (IMPs): Often used in commercial buildings with metal finishes and foam cores.
+- Insulated Metal Panels (IMPs): Metal finishes with foam cores.

 Benefits